Toilet replacement credit program - residential

 Yes.
 Ask your contractor to clearly note the make, model name and model number of the WaterSense labelled toilet purchased and installed on the receipt or invoice, along with the company's or contractor's name and contact information.
 Contractors may not apply for the credit on your behalf.

-Note: If a contractor installed your new toilet and recycled the old one, you will need to provide a contractor letter with official letterhead stating the approved recycling depot he or she took the old toilet to.
+Note: If a contractor installed your new toilet and recycled the old toilet, you are still responsible to get a recycling receipt or contractor letter with official letterhead stating your old toilet has been recycled at an approved recycling depot.

 Yes, or you can hire a licensed plumber/contractor to perform the work for you.
 Simple toilet replacements do not require a plumbing permit.
 However, if you are renovating your house, you must apply for a building permit.